aerospike/aerospike-client-python/doc/aerospike.rst

             * **max_retries** (:class:`int`)
                 **Deprecated**: set this individually in the :ref:`aerospike_policies` dictionaries.

-                Representing the number of times to retry a transaction
+                Representing the number of times to retry a command
             * **replica**
                 **Deprecated**: set this in one or all of the following policy dictionaries: